-PREMT researchers investigate the legal and ethical issues that arise from novel applications of science and technology in the military context.
+PREMT researchers investigate the legal, ethical and social issues that arise from novel applications of science and technology in the military context.
 We consider problems that are specific to particular technologies, as well as questions that relate to technological change more broadly.
 A particular focus of our research is the law of armed conflict (international humanitarian law), arms control and disarmament law, and human rights law.

-PREMT researchers are engaged in research along multiple avenues.
-Three of these consider international law that is applicable across multiple scientific or technological domains:
+PREMT members are engaged in research along multiple avenues.
+Some of these consider issues across multiple scientific or technological domains:

-Other research projects focus on the legal implications of particular applications of technology in the military context:
+Other research projects focus on the legal, ethical and social implications of particular applications of technology in the military context: